 The SNAP-to-Market website helps you find NY Farmers' Markets where you can use your SNAP benefits (formerly Food Stamps) and explains how to make Farmers' Market purchases with them.
 You'll also find information on when fruits and vegetables are in-season at your market, and recipes to use with produce you buy.

 WIC - the Women, Infants & Children’s Supplemental Food Program provides nutritious foods, nutrition education, and referrals to community services for low-income pregnant and post-partum women and their children under five years of age.
 Breastfeeding support is available.
-Find out if you are eligible for WIC, see a schedule of monthly WIC clinics in locations around Jefferson County, and other WIC resources on this website.
+For your, and your family’s safety, WIC will continue to provide ALL WIC services OVER-THE-PHONE until further notice.
+If you have questions, please call (315) 782-9222.